360aaron/feeds/2.normalization/README.md

 It would be reasonable to:

 1. Split data onto business relevant models
+2. Validate split data:
+    - Resulting tuples should be what normalized tables expect
+    - Table types and constaints disallow violations
+    - Exceptions should be persisted and published to a DQL
-2. Diff changes for publishing to avoid rebroacasting whole records
+3. Diff changes for publishing to avoid rebroacasting whole records

 ### Proposed pattern